-You cannot nest a semi-join or anti-join statement in another semi-join or anti-join statement.

-You can use semi-joins and anti-joins in the main WHERE statement, but not in a subquery WHERE statement.
+- You can't nest a semi-join or anti-join statement in another semi-join or anti-join statement. - You can't use semi-joins and anti-joins in a HAVING clause. - You can use semi-joins and anti-joins in the main WHERE statement, but not in a subquery WHERE statement.
 For example, the following query is valid: